Master-Programmer-2010/CTk-Login-Menu/README.md

 - **Username:** `Admin`
 - **Password:** `AdminPass123!`

-> **Note:** Feel free to change the Admin username and/or password but make sure to hash it with the same way.
+> **Note:** Feel free to change the Admin username and/or password but make sure to hash it with the same way and change the corresponding variable in the code.

 ### Running the Application